The House on the Edge of the Park: Release

 The House on the Edge of the Park was initially rejected for a UK cinema certificate by the BBFC when first submitted on 16 March 1981, and later found itself on the DPP list of "video nasties" when it was revealed that the uncut version was readily available on UK video.
 When it was eventually passed by the BBFC in July 2002, it was cut by 11 minutes and 43 seconds, with almost all of the rape and violence either replaced or removed entirely.
 It was resubmitted in 2011 and received an almost uncut release, now only being cut by 42 seconds.
 It was finally passed fully uncut in April 2022.

 In 2006, the BBFC commissioned a group of academics at the University of Wales, Aberystwyth to conduct research into people's responses to films that include scenes of sexual violence.
 The House on the Edge of the Park is one of the films included in their remit to examine.

 Home media

-The American company Media Blasters released the film on DVD through their Shriek Show label in its fully uncut form on December 17, 2002.
+The American company Media Blasters released the film on DVD through their Shriek Show label in its fully uncut form on 17 December 2002.
 It was released on DVD in the UK in 2011 by 'Shameless Screen Entertainment'.
 A limited edition Blu-ray was released by Code Red in August 2016.
-It has been released on Blu-ray by Severin Films on March 29, 2022, with a newly scanned 4K transfer from the original camera negative, a bonus documentary disc, Deodato Holocaust, and a soundtrack CD by Riz Ortolani.
+It was released on Blu-ray by Severin Films on 29 March 2022, with a newly scanned 4K transfer from the original camera negative, a bonus documentary disc, Deodato Holocaust, and a soundtrack CD by Riz Ortolani.

-Sequel
+Cancelled Sequel

 On 27 February 2011, the Dread Central movie website exclusively reported that UK production company North Bank Entertainment were teaming up with director Deodato and actor Radice for The House on the Edge of the Park Part II, a direct sequel to the original film.
+However, due to the passing of both Radice and Deodato, the sequel was never made.